roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service Management/Manage Services.md

     In the following example, a YAML file named my-nginx-svc.yaml is created.

 2. Connect to the cluster by using kubectl or Cloud Shell.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md) and [Use kubectl on Cloud Shell to manage ACK clusters](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl on Cloud Shell to manage ACK clusters.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md) and [Use kubectl on Cloud Shell to manage ACK clusters](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl on Cloud Shell to manage ACK clusters.md).

 3. Run the following command to create a Service: